AKASHAorg/akasha-docs/docs/sdk/index.md

 The SDK is essentially divided into two parts: `services` and `api`.

-- `services` consists of various services related to Ceramic, error logging, GQL, cache stashing, database management, app settings, and much more.
+- `services` consists of various services related to Ceramic, error logging, GraphQL, cache stashing, database management, app settings, and much more.

-- `api` consists of various API endpoints related to the global channel, the authentication service and the profile service.
+- `api` contains various API endpoints related to the global channel, the authentication service and the profile service.

+### Project Folder Structure

+This section might be helpful if you are interested in understanding how the SDK package is organized from the inside when browsing our Github repo.

-In terms of structure, the SDK consists of the following modules:
+In terms of folder structure, the SDK consists of the following modules:

 - Authentication: This module is in charge of signing the user in, managing user's session, and taking care of private message decryption.